 Volunteer Commitment & Responsibilities

-Conservation Area Trail Stewrds are trained volunteers whose responsibilities include basic trail maintenance, informal educational engagement with the public, reporting of user and infrastructure needs, and some invasive species management.
-After completion of their online (4.5 hours) and on-site (3.5 hours) training, CATS volunteers receive their own CATS kit.
+Conservation Area Trail Stewards are trained volunteers whose responsibilities include basic trail maintenance, informal educational engagement with the public, reporting of user and infrastructure needs, and some invasive species management.
+After completion of their online (4.5 hours) and on-site (2 hours) training, CATS volunteers receive their own CATS kit.
 They visit their designated conservation area a minimum of once a month for two to three hours each visit, over a 12-month period.
 This goes a long way in helping us take better care of the trails, as well as maintain visitor access, safety, and enjoyment when we are not on site.
+For more information, you can view a video of our online training orientation presentation.

 Becoming a CATS Volunteer